walterrowe/add_border/README.md

 ### Origins
-This script originates from Apple’s Recursive Image File Processing Droplet template
+This script originates from Apple’s Recursive Image File Processing Droplet template.
+It formats and executes terminal `sips` command to edit the selected image files.
 1. Open Apple ScriptEditor
 2. Navigate to menu option File > New from Template > Droplets > Recursive Image File Processing Droplet